On a Magical Night: Production

 The film's working title was Musique de chambre.
 Christophe Honoré wrote the screenplay of the film for Chiara Mastroianni, imagining her as "a Cary Grant-type character."
 It is Honoré's first film that was shot in a studio.
 It was shot in six weeks, five of which were in the studio.
 Filming wrapped on 19 March 2019.

 Release

-The film had its premiere in the Un Certain Regard section at the 2019 Cannes Film Festival on 19 May 2019.
-It was released in France on 9 October 2019.
-It was released as video on demand via virtual cinema on 8 May 2020.
+On a Magical Night premiered in the Un Certain Regard section of the 2019 Cannes Film Festival on 19 May 2019.
+The film was released theatrically in France on 9 October 2019.
+In the United States, it was released in virtual cinemas on 8 May 2020 by Strand Releasing.

 Reception

 Box office

-On a Magical Night grossed $0 in the United States and Canada and $2.9 million in other territories.
+On a Magical Night grossed $3 million worldwide.